 After moving to New York in 2013, I began working as a sommelier at Eleven Madison Park, where I was part of the team that got the restaurant to #1 on the San Pellegrino World's 50 Best List.
 In 2017, I was recruited to run the beverage program at Attica, widely considered Australia's best restaurant.
 In September of 2018, I passed the prestigious Master Sommelier exam, becoming the only woman in Australia to do so, and only one of 34 women in the world (and 274 people total since the 1960s).

 I've finally put my literature degree to use in publishing my first book, Vignette: Stories of Life & Wine in 100 Bottles.
-I live in Melbourne, Australia with my husband, Jon, and my cat, Botrytis.
+I live in Los Angeles, California with my husband, Jon, and my cat, Botrytis.

 (Photos, from left to right, courtesy of Josh Robenstone, Wayne Taylor/The Australian Financial Review, and the Esquire Network)